 The object mask information (OMI) SEI message providing the information on the object masks which are coded as auxiliary pictures was included in the first draft of technologies under consideration (TuC) for future extension of VSEI at the AE meeting [1].
 Further improvements to OMI SEI message were made at the AF meeting [2], including software implementation of the OMI SEI message on top of VTM software from JVET-AF0088 [3], which was merged into the TuC branch in the git repository.
 An experiment of coding the object masks as auxiliary pictures using VTM-21.2 multi-layer coding with the mask sequences generated from the JVET CTC sequences was conducted in JVET-AF0087 [4] and showed that it was feasible to code the object masks as the auxiliary pictures.

 This contribution further refines the OMI SEI message and proposes to establish at least a preliminary working draft of additional SEI messages for new edition of VSEI in this meeting and include the OMI SEI message in it.

+Further, the technical report on optimization of encoders and receiving systems for machine analysis of coded video content [5] included some SEI messages (e.g., annotated region SEI message) that are helpful to the machine task, it is also suggested to include the OMI SEI message in the TR as the object masks are quite useful to some machine tasks like object detection, segmentation, tracking and so on.
+The proposed OMI SEI message provides the object mask information and enables coding the masks as the auxiliary pictures which is helpful to machine task performed on the decoder side.

 The proposed design changes